MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/07-1-Configure-additional-apps.md

-## Exercise 1: Configure additional applications
+## Exercise 1: Configure email, SharePoint, and OneDrive integration
 ### Task 1: Configure Email Integration
 1. In a web browser, navigate to *An external link was removed to protect your privacy.*.
 2. From the site navigation on the left side of the screen, select **Environments**.